ksu-is/rockpaperscissors/ProjectRoadMap.md

 after reaching the 6 commits be sure to add in a description above saying what you changed

 double check to see if code is still running how it should be

+Find problems in code

+Find solutions to problems